MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 ## Business Understanding

  Microsoft have decided to create a new movie studio, but they don’t know anything about creating movies.
 To run a new business, it is important to have an exploratory data analysis to understand the marketplace, set revenue and profitability goals.
 Exploring available database would help them to know what types of films are currently doing the best at the box office.
-In addition, other criteria like realse time and running time trend would help them to enhance their investment return guarantee.
+In addition, considering other criteria like realse time and running time trend enhances the likelihood of a descent return on their investment.
  The key business questions include:

     .
 Qestion 1; Which Generes need more budget and create gross more?